testmunk/TMSample/README.md

 TMSample
 ========

 The testmunk sample app is a collection of iOS components including login screen, intro screens, navigation menu and tableview amongst others.
 It is a perfect start to try out your first automated testscripts or replicate issues and bugs.
 It supports iOS5, 6 and 7.
+It uses several available open source frameworks (see footer).
+Thanks guys!

 ### How to login into the app